Kit Wai Chan - Fotolia

 What's in a name?

-Naming here is a key.
-R Services for SQL Server 2016 have become part of Microsoft Machine Learning Services in SQL Server 2017 CTP 2.0, encompassing both R and Python libraries.
+R Services for SQL Server 2016 has also become part of Microsoft Machine Learning Services in SQL Server 2017 CTP 2.0, encompassing both R and Python libraries.

 The R focus at the company has been considerable, beginning with the company's 2015 acquisition of distributed R server maker Revolution Analytics.
-But Microsoft also began to bring Python into the fold that same year to help power its Azure Spark on HDInsight analytical engine.
+But Microsoft also began to bring Python into the fold that same year to help power the Spark analytical processing engine as part of its cloud-based Azure HDInsight big data platform.

 Warner ChavesSQL Server principal consultant, The Pythian Group Inc.